2026 Wedding Predictions

 • Designed to align with the overall aesthetic

-Instead of a random grab bag, couples are choosing props that feel intentional and photograph well.
+Instead of a random photobooth, couples are choosing intentional services that give them quality memories over a basic photo.
 The result?
 Photos guests actually want to keep, frame, or include in albums — not just laugh at once and forget.

 Wedding Branding Goes Beyond Invitations